 A Traditional IRA is an individual savings plan that you establish to save for your retirement.
-You may contribute 100% of your earned income to a maximum of $5,500 per person in IRA accounts each year until you turn 70½ .
+You may contribute 100% of your earned income to a maximum of $5,500 per person (or up to $6,500 on or after age 50) in IRA accounts each year until you turn 70½ .

 Effective April 1, 2006 Congress raised the federal deposit insurance coverage for retirement accounts up to $250,000.
-See the FDIC's brochure
+See the FDIC for more information.

 The minimum balance to open a Traditional IRA CD is $1,000.
 The minimum balance to open a Traditional IRA